The First Year Experience program will nurture your academic skills and passions and immerse you in the life of our campus.

 There are also specifically designed seminars for students who may not be new to college, or may be returning as a non-traditionally aged student.
 These seminars are called Transition Year Seminars.
 They fulfill the same learning goals and curricular requirement as the First Year Seminar, but the focus of the class and the students enrolled in the class will not be first time, first year students.
 These sections are specifically listed with the TYS course prefix in the schedule of classes.
 Transfer and adult students are welcome to take a traditional FYS course, but have the option of taking a TYS section.

 First Year Experience Peer Mentors are leaders on campus who help ease the transition to college for first-year students.
-Each peer mentor is assigned to one First Year Seminar (FYS) course and assists the instructor in meeting the goals of the course and program.
-Mentors will offer peer insight into academic and social life at college, as well as provide supplemental support for new Otterbein students.
-Peer Mentor applications are available now, and due Monday, March 25 at 5PM.
-Students can apply here.
-Please contact Joey Oteng, Assitant Director – Orientation & Transition Programs with comments/questions.
+Peer Mentors will offer peer insight into academic and social life at college, as well as provide supplemental support for new Otterbein students.
+Please contact Colette Masterson, Associate Director of New Student Transitions with comments/questions.